tramvaijs/lru-cache-nano/README.md

     `cache.set(key, undefined)`.
 Use `cache.has()` to determine whether a key is present in the cache at all.

-* `async fetch(key, { updateAgeOnGet, allowStale, size, sizeCalculation, ttl, noDisposeOnSet  } = {}) => Promise`

-    If the value is in the cache and not stale, then the returned Promise resolves to the value.

-    If not in the cache, or beyond its TTL staleness, then `fetchMethod(key, staleValue, options)` is called, and the value returned will be added to the cache once resolved.

-    If called with `allowStale`, and an asynchronous fetch is currently in progress to reload a stale value, then the former stale value will be returned.

-    Multiple fetches for the same `key` will only call `fetchMethod` a single time, and all will be resolved when the value is resolved, even if different options are used.

-    If `fetchMethod` is not specified, then this is effectively an alias for `Promise.resolve(cache.get(key))`.

-    When the fetch method resolves to a value, if the fetch has not been aborted due to deletion, eviction, or being overwritten, then it is added to the cache using the options provided.

 * `peek(key, { allowStale } = {}) => value`

     Like `get()` but doesn't update recency or delete stale items.